-- · You will be placed into a random breakout group with about 4-6 other people. - Please send a chat message to Jill Dunlap if you need to be placed in the group with closed-captioning - · Discuss the scenarios that were previously emailed - You can start with either scenario - · Please spend about 45 minutes discussing the scenarios as a group. - · Please share how you plan to address these issues on your campus.
+- · You will be placed into a random breakout group with about 4-6 other people. - · Please send a chat message to Jill Dunlap if you need to be placed in the group with - · Discuss the scenarios that were previously emailed. - · Please spend about 45 minutes discussing the scenarios as a group. - · Please share how you plan to address these issues on your campus.
 This is a time to learn from each other! - · We will come back together as a group and Peter & Jennifer will go over the scenarios. - · Breakout rooms are not recorded. - · Please make sure you are unmuted and video is on.